weedoit/easyenum/README.md

 const UserRole = EasyEnum('ADMIN', 'CLIENT', 'SYSTEM');
 ```

-This will return an object with properties that correspond to the string values passed to SuperEnum.
+This will return an object with properties that correspond to the string values passed to EasyEnum.
 The properties are set to the same value as their name.

 You can use the resulting object like an enum: